GeekyAnts/vue-native-website/src/docs/basic-components.md

 ### TouchableOpacity

-A wrapper for making Views respond properly to touches.
+A wrapper for making Views respond properly to touch input.
 On press down, the opacity of the wrapped View is decreased, dimming it.

 ```html
 <template>